Der kleine Vampir – Neue Abenteuer: Episodes

 Anton discovers Stöbermann made some vampire traps disguised as coffins.
 He alerts the vampires.
 Meanwhile, The Peanuts, an American family travelling in Germany, made attention of the windmill and want to buy it.
 Lumpi, the elder brother of Anna and Rüdiger, also arrived.
-He has an idea: they will surprise the Peanuts with an eerie show.
-However, the Peanuts think the show is a genius act.
+He has an idea: they will surprise the Peanuts with an eerie show, but the Peanuts think the show is a genius act.
 Now, they are willing to buy the windmill and to give the "actors" a contact to perform their show in America.
 Their opinion changes after mister Peanuts lies down in a coffin which is actually a vampire trap made by Stöbermann.
 Due to this incident, the Peanuts are not willing to buy the windmill anymore as it attracts vampires.